SR2000/Getting-and-Cleaning-Data/README.md

 ###Creating the full table with the test & training sets
 * The rows of the test and the training tables, in that order, were concatenated to create the full table

-###Extracting the full table columns with mean and std in their names
+###Extracting the required full table columns
 * All columns with mean and std in the full table column names were extracted using grepl() and passing the required pattern
 * The columns included all matched names containing parentheses as well

 ###Modifying the columns names in the full table
 * Acc,Gyro,Freq and std in the column names were expanded to Accelerometer,Gyroscope,Frequency &
 StandardDeviation, respectively
-* Upper case in the column names were not changed to lower case since the long names with only lower case would be rather confusing
+* Upper case in the column names were not changed to lower case since the long names with only lower case would be a bit hard to read
 * The parentheses symbol and "-" were removed from the full table column names using gsub()

 ###Adding the subject & activity columns to the full table